Niccolò Machiavelli

 Sforza’s Representation in “The Borgias” TV Series

 Ludovico Sforza has found his way into the popular imagination through many channels, one of the most notable being his representation in the TV series “The Borgias.”
-In this series, Sforza is portrayed as a shrewd and power-hungry duke, highlighting his strategic mind and political acumen.
+This series portrays Sforza as a shrewd and power-hungry duke, highlighting his strategic mind and political acumen.
 It must be remembered, however, that while the series is rooted in history, it employs creative license to dramatize events and personalities.

 Montblanc’s Ludovico Sforza Edition Pen